Laufire/kiss/Notes.md

 * Though some performance check has been done; this is still a proof of concept.
 So it has to be checked for performance issues, memory leaks etc.

-* The DOM isn't gracefully loaded.
+* kiss is not yet unit tested.

 # Uses